-23 January 2015 marked the centenary of the birth of the Nobel Prize winning economist, writes LSE Archivist Sue Donnelly.
-William Arthur Lewis (1915-1991) – whose appointment in 1938 to a one year teaching contract, later converted to a four year appointment, makes him LSE’s first black academic.
+The Nobel Prize winning economist William Arthur Lewis (1915-1991) was appointed in 1938 to a one year teaching contract at the London School of Economics and Political Science, writes LSE Archivist Sue Donnelly.
+This was later converted to a four year appointment, making him LSE’s first black academic.

-Lewis was born in St Lucia and left school at 14 after completing the curriculum, working as a clerk in the civil service.
+Arthur Lewis was born in St Lucia on 23 January 1915 and left school at 14, after completing the curriculum, working as a clerk in the civil service.
 Lewis’s ambition was to be an engineer, but aware that neither the government nor white businesses would employ a black engineer he decided on a career in business and planned to study business administration.
 In 1932 Lewis won a government scholarship to study in Britain and in 1933 arrived at LSE to study for the B Commerce degree.

 LSE’S B Commerce degree started in 1919 and students studied economic theory and economic history alongside statistics, accounting, commercial law and elements of geography.
 The course was taught by LSE luminaries such as Lionel Robbins, Friedrich Hayek, John Hicks and Arnold Plant who was Professor of Commerce.
 Plant, who had taught in South Africa, was interested in the economic impact of racial discrimination particularly on the labour market, and was supportive of Lewis throughout his time at LSE.
 In his Nobel Prize biography Lewis called his studies at LSE “marvellous intellectual feasts”.
 In 1938 Lewis obtained at first class degree and obtained a scholarship to begin a PhD.
 His thesis The Economics of Loyalty Contracts was completed in 1940.